 State Permit Requirements for Private Purchasers

-Twelve states and the District of Columbia impose background checks on private purchasers through a permitting or licensing system.
+Fifteen states and the District of Columbia impose background checks on private purchasers through a permitting or licensing system.
 In these states, a purchaser must obtain a permit that includes a background check in order to purchase a firearm.
 Depending on the state, these permits may be valid for as short as 10 days or as long as 10 years.
 State licensing requirements are discussed in greater detail on our licensing policy page.

 While these requirements ensure that a background check has been conducted at some point prior to purchase, a person may fall within a prohibited category after the license or permit is issued but before the time the person attempts to purchase a firearm.
 As a result, licensing laws do not necessarily prevent ineligible people from accessing firearms.
 Some states that require purchasers to obtain a permit also require a background check at the point of sale to ensure that a purchaser has not fallen into a prohibited category after he or she obtained the permit.

-States that Require a Background Check to Purchase from Private Sellers through a Permit Requirement
+States that Require a Background Check to Purchase from Unlicensed Sellers through a Permit Requirement